dalgaaf/Cephalocon-Genf-2024-librmb/markdown/placement.md

 * <!-- .element: class="fragment" data-fragment-index="6" --> Additonal failure <b>MUST</b> not cause data loss

 Note:
+- requirements: apply to whole cluster, Rados and CephFS
 - additional error sets cluster in hold, no writes to the cluster any more, cause stop of mail system.
 - max. failure scenario would be 4 independet errors before cluster stops to be responsive, even then no data loss.